ahmdIbrhm/BicycleSharingSystem/README.md

 * Allowing the exceptions in the strucure of the data would make the GUI of the input more complicated and not user-friendly.

 ## Evaluation
+### What is done well?
+The things that are robustly implemented:
+* The ontology architecture and structure
+In our ontology, in order to store the states of each station, we created a new class "State".
+This class has 4 properties which describes the state of the station at a specific time.
+* The website
+The website implemented uses semantic web technologies to query data and view them on a map.
+Addition to that, the page called map.php is implemented using HTML with integrated RDF-a.
+* The tool used to convert JSON, XML, or CSV into RDF The reason is that this tool is able to convert data about bicycle stations in any city, so it is not dedicated only to a specific city

+### What is poorly done?
+The things that are poorly implemented:
+* The tool used to convert JSON, XML, or CSV into RDF The reason is that this tool is not extendable to be able to convert data about train stations and car stations

+### Who did what?

+###
 ## Conclusion and future work

 The current system is a start where it aims to be more generic than normal cases using a user-friendly interface to help the parsing scenario allowing exceptions and extra information but the open-data is so diverse where it is a huge challenge for such systems.The system could be extended to other kind of availabilities and the interoperability problems would start appearing more often.We could imagine a tool that can parse any kind of structure but this is quite impossible for the moment but maybe later it would not be that hard.